Current support for IPv6 in MAAS is similar to support for IPv4 but with the following caveats:

-You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate rack controller interface for your IPv6 subnet.
+You enable IPv6 networking in the same way that you enable IPv4 networking: configure a separate rack controller interface for your IPv6 subnet, in addition to the one you need for your IPv4 subnet.
 The IPv6 interface must define a static address range.
 Provided that you already have a functioning IPv6 network, that's all there is to it.
 The following sections will go into more detail about what is supported, what is needed, and what to do if you don't yet have a functioning IPv6 network.

 An IPv6 interface can use the same network interface on the rack controller as an existing IPv4 network interface.
 It just defines a different subnet, with IPv6 addressing.
 A node that's connected to the IPv4 subnet will also be connected to the IPv6 subnet on the same network segment.

 Define a reserved static IP range and nodes deployed on the subnet will get a static address in this range.
 Since IPv6 networks are normally 64 bits wide you can be generous with the range size.
 Leave the netmask and broadcast address fields blank.

 You may want MAAS to manage DHCP and DNS, but it's not required.
 In fact nodes do not need a DHCP server at all for IPv6; MAAS configures static IPv6 addresses on a node's network interface while deploying it.
 A DHCPv6 server can provide addresses for containers or virtual machines running on the nodes, as well as devices on the network that are not managed by MAAS, but it is not needed for the nodes themselves.
 MAAS will not be aware of any addresses issued by DHCP, and does not guarantee that they will stay unchanged.